What It's Really Like to Be a Digital Forensic Examiner

 Cyberspace is increasingly becoming a “high crime neighborhood,” and the need for a police presence is readily apparent.
 That’s where the field of digital and multimedia sciences and people like John Irvine come in.

 One of the pioneers of the digital forensics field, John was conducting computer investigations before most people knew there was such a thing.
-Currently, he serves as the Vice President for Technology Development at CyTech Services, a private company that specializes in data recovery and digital forensics.
+Currently, he serves as the Chief Product Officer for CyFir, which offers a remote digital forensics and incident response platform.

 John is also an adjunct professor of digital forensics at George Mason University, where he teaches Legal and Ethical Issues in Computer Forensics.
 He holds a Master of Science degree in Information Systems and a graduate certificate in software systems engineering.